Tommy-CS/Spectral-Swap/README.md

 # Spectral Swap

-**Spectral Swap** is a Roblox game where players can dynamically switch between two distinct bodies, referred to as the **Main Body** and the **Spectre Body**, while using a puck-throwing mechanic to move the Spectre body to hard to reach locations.
+**Spectral Swap** is a Roblox game (beta) where players can dynamically switch between two distinct bodies, referred to as the **Main Body** and the **Spectre Body**, while using a puck-throwing mechanic to move the Spectre body to hard to reach locations.

 ## Features